Canadian Common Criteria Program Instructions

 For Evaluation Assurance Level (EAL)-conformant evaluations, where the specification of Security Functional Requirements (SFRs) has not been pre-determined by a Protection Profile, it is important to ensure that the evaluation covers a meaningful set of security functionality.
 This includes both Core Functionality and Essential Functionality, as described below.

 Core functionality is defined as the primary purpose of a product based upon how it is marketed.
-This includes any advertised interfaces.
-This may require the creation of extended SFRs in cases where the core functionality of the Target of Evaluation (TOE) cannot be represented by existing SFRs.
-Any included functionality/interfaces should be related to cybersecurity.
+This may require the creation of extended SFRs in cases where the core functionality of the product cannot be represented by existing SFRs.
+Any included functionality or claimed interfaces should be related to cybersecurity.

-Essential functionality can be defined as functionality that has been deemed important to the cybersecurity of the product (based on the nature of the TOE) by the Cyber Centre, such as Secure Management and Inter-TOE communication.
+Essential functionality can be defined as functionality that has been deemed important to the cybersecurity of the product (based on the nature of the product) by the Cyber Centre.

-Evaluations are required to include the Core Functionality of the TOE and any included Essential Functionality (or lack thereof), and the onus is on the testing lab to provide a rationale for any perceived deficiencies.
+Evaluations are required to include the Core Functionality of the product and any Essential Functionality.
+The onus is on the testing lab to provide a rationale for any perceived deficiencies in the coverage of claimed functionality.

 The Cyber Centre recognizes that consumers require security assurance for current versions of IT products, so evaluations need to occur in a timely manner.
 Modern product lifecycles can be short and the amount of time that a product remains “in evaluation” needs to reflect this.